Human Uses of Catnip

 Although it is mostly used as tea and poultice, it was sometimes smoked for asthma.
 There is no evidence that it works.
 It was also smoked by hopeful hippies as a mild hallucinogenic.

 It has been used as a mild antibiotic.
 As a poultice, it is said to help heal and prevent infection.
 It also has anti fungal properties.
+An in vitro (not clinical) research project showed that an extract of catnip was active against Staphylococcus aureus and some fungi.
+Here is a link to the abstract.
+"The effect of Nepeta cataria extract on adherence and enzyme production of Staphylococcus aureus."

 Recent research has suggested that it does help reduce fever.
 It is claimed that it is diuretic, and reduces gas (carminative).
 Furthermore it has been used to treat colds, upper respiratory affections, particularly where there is a feeling of congestion the airways, sinuses or middle ear.